My finances, my projects, my life

 Retiring abroad: what should Luxembourg residents consider?

-Luxembourg has much to recommend it, but at retirement, many people – nationals and foreign residents alike – long for sunnier weather or sea air.
-But retiring abroad is a major step that requires some careful consideration of financial matters before making commitments that may be hard to reverse later.
-No-one wants to find themselves impoverished or without health coverage in a strange country without friends or family nearby.
+Luxembourg has much to recommend it, but at retirement many people – nationals and foreign residents alike – long for sunnier weather or sea air.
+Retiring abroad is a major step, however, that requires some careful consideration of financial issues before making commitments that may be hard to reverse later.
+No-one wants to find themselves impoverished or without health insurance coverage in a strange country without friends or family nearby.

 There are also logistical issues related to moving abroad that arise ahead of any financial commitments.
 Do you speak the language?
 Do you have friends there?
 Are there shops, services and other amenities, as well as access to medical care and hospitals?
-Most experts recommend a ‘try before you buy’ period of renting before you sell your home in Luxembourg and leave your familiar life behind.
-Retirement can be a difficult adjustment, even without a major relocation – and all too often, the dream of living abroad does not match the reality.
+Most experts recommend a ‘try before you buy’ period of renting before you make the decision to sell your home in Luxembourg and leave your familiar life behind.
+Retirement can be a difficult adjustment even without a major relocation – and, all too often, the dream of living abroad does not match the reality.

 Pensions and income